822kea/Smishing_TTP_Breakdown/README.md

 3. **Urgency and Exploitation of Emotions**:
    - **Procedure**: *Preying on job seekers’ desperation*
    - The message capitalized on economic uncertainty and the natural excitement of receiving a job offer, pushing recipients to act without thinking.

-4. **Use of a Free Email Domain**:
-   - **Technique**: *Anonymity via non-attributable email*
-   - Using a Hotmail account obscures their identity, making it difficult to trace the message back to them.

-5. **Push to Third-Party Messaging Platforms**:
-   - **Procedure**: *Move communication to less secure channels*
-   - Directing targets to WhatsApp likely reduces scrutiny from email spam filters and gives the attacker more control over the interaction.

 ---

 ## Conclusion

-This smishing attempt highlights how threat actors adapt their methods to exploit vulnerable individuals.
-By using impersonation, social engineering, and urgency, they aim to manipulate recipients into disclosing personal information or sending money.
+This smishing attempt shows how threat actors adapt their methods to exploit vulnerable individuals.

 If you encounter a message like this, remember the red flags and **pause before you engage**.
 Threat actors count on you reacting emotionally rather than rationally.
-Stay vigilant, and don’t let them catch you slipping!